Peas

 USDA Planting Zone: 3–9

-Special Notes: Does not require trellising.
-Ideal for container gardening and edible landscaping.
+Special Notes: Often does not require trellising.
+Great for containers and edible landscaping.

 Mammoth Melting Sugar